crypt0rr/kb/content/tools/framework/crackmapexec/cme-smb/index.md

-[*] ntdsutil                  Dump NTDS with ntdsutil [*] ntlmv1                    Detect if lmcompatibilitylevel on the target is set to 0 or 1 [*] petitpotam                Module to check if the DC is vulnerable to PetitPotam, credit to @topotam [*] printnightmare            Check if host vulnerable to printnightmare [*] procdump                  Get lsass dump using procdump64 and parse the result with pypykatz [*] rdcman                    Remotely dump Remote Desktop Connection Manager (sysinternals) credentials
+[*] ntdsutil                  Dump NTDS with ntdsutil [*] ntlmv1                    Detect if lmcompatibilitylevel on the target is set to 0 or 1 [*] petitpotam                Module to check if the DC is vulnerable to PetitPotam, credit to @topotam [*] pi                        Run command as logged on users via Process Injection [*] printnightmare            Check if host vulnerable to printnightmare [*] procdump                  Get lsass dump using procdump64 and parse the result with pypykatz [*] rdcman                    Remotely dump Remote Desktop Connection Manager (sysinternals) credentials